saulocantanhede/tfgreek2/docs/features/featuresbyfeaturetype.md

 # Nestle 1904 GNT - Features (grouped by feature type)
 ###### *(or browse by [node type](featuresbynodetype.md#start), [data type](featuresbydatatype.md#start), or [feature group](featuresbygroup.md#start))*

-The features of this Text-Fabric dataset:
+The features of this Text-Fabric dataset can be grouped by the following feature types:

 * [Node features](#node-features): the fundamental units or entities in the data model.
 * [Edge features](#edge-features): relationships or links, establishing connections between nodes in the data model.